St Padarn's Church, Llanbadarn Fawr: The see of Llanbadarn

 Like so much else, this is hard to say, but the balance of historians' judgements is that there may well have been bishops based in Llanbadarn for a period, or even periods, in Celtic times.
 Church organisation in early medieval (pre-1100) Wales was flexible, and there were no fixed dioceses.
 The claim in Padarn's Life that he was bishop of Ceredigion reflects a tradition, but the actual area of the saint's influence was in north Ceredigion and what is now Radnorshire (mid-Powys).
 Ceredigion south of the river Wye was David country.
 Some time after this the church is said to have lost its episcopal privileges.
-The church is thought to have been annexed, after the dissolution of the see, to that of St David's; although as with much of the early history this is uncertain.
+The church is thought to have been annexed, after the dissolution of the see, to that of St Davids; although as with much of the early history this is uncertain.
 Bishops at this time were, in Wales, rather more itinerant than they later became, and diocesan boundaries much more fluid than they were later.
 Gerald of Wales (Gerald de Barri, better known as Giraldus Cambrensis), reported that he had been told that the bishopric had been lost because at some time past Llanbadarn's bishop had been murdered and the church lands appropriated by his killers, the forerunners of the clas which held the church at the time of his visit in 1188.